Portland Beavers: Return to the Pacific Coast League: 1919–1972

 With the McCredies still at the helm, Portland was offered an expansion franchise and re-entered the PCL in 1919.
 The team finished in seventh place, only ahead of last-place Seattle who was also an expansion team that year.
 Portland finished in last place in 1920 and again in 1921.
 After the 1921 season, the McCredies sold the team to Walter Klepper who had been president of the Seattle team.
 Klepper brought in the 35-year old Jim Thorpe, who played outfield and first base with the Beavers in 1922, paying him a then-unheard of minor league salary of US$1,000 per month.

-It wasn't long before Klepper was in the middle of a dispute with Baseball Commissioner Kenesaw Mountain Landis.
+It was not long before Klepper was in the middle of a dispute with Baseball Commissioner Kenesaw Mountain Landis.
 Klepper had brought Seattle player-manager Bill Kenworthy down to manage the Beavers, only Seattle claimed Kenworthy was still under contract and that Klepper had tampered in the matter.
 Landis suspended Klepper until January 1, 1925, and declared Kenworthy ineligible to play or manage Portland until 1924.
 According to The Portland Beavers, a book by Kip Carlson and Paul Andresen, "The feisty Klepper went to court and had the decision overturned, supposedly the only time that Landis ever had a ruling reversed."
 Kenworthy did manage the Beavers in 1924, replacing popular player-manager Jim Middleton.
 He was fired mid-season, though, as he was not able to generate support from the players.
 The 1924 season was also noteworthy in that future Hall of Famer Mickey Cochrane played on the team.

 After 1924, the Beavers officially became a farm team for a major league team for the first time when Philadelphia Athletics owners John and Tom Shibe purchased the Beavers as well as Vaughn Street Park.
 Despite having Duffy Lewis on the team in 1925 (winning the PCL batting title), Elmer Smith in 1926 and 1927 (leading the PCL in home runs in 1926 and all of minor league baseball in home runs in 1927), and Ike Boone in 1928, the Beavers continued to finish in the bottom half of the league.